lx704612715/Motion_planning/Sample_based_planner/Readme.md

 The Implementation of RRTstar on ROS is based on OMPL.

 ### Coding Details
-* In the ROS enviroment we have cube collisions which are visualized as gray boxes.
-To reflect the enviroment, we use <code>ompl::base::RealVectorStateSpace</code> to represent state informations like positions and define a state validity checker to do collision check
+* In the ROS environment we have cube collisions that are visualized as gray boxes.
+To reflect the environment, we use <code>ompl::base::RealVectorStateSpace</code> to represent state information like positions and define a state validity checker to check the collision
 ```c++
 class ValidityChecker : public ob::StateValidityChecker
 {